-Could you benefit from these tips: Ten ways to reduce fear and anxiety?
+Are your feeling stressed out or anxious?
+Perhaps you can benefit from these tips: Ten ways to reduce fear and anxiety in 2020 (and beyond!)

 Gratitude journaling is a good way to shift your focus to be more positive

-So far, 2020 has included a pandemic, fires, killer bees, hurricanes and many other scary issues.
+So far, 2020 has included a pandemic, fires, killer bees, hurricanes, and many other scary issues.
 Sometimes, It is hard to remain calm during scary events like these.
 How can we manage our pain when it seems like the world is falling apart?
-We can remember that we can use tools to help ease our mind and relax.
-Here are ten ways to reduce fear and anxiety in 2020:
+We can remember that there are always tools and resources to help ease our minds and relax.
+Here are 10 ways to reduce fear and anxiety in 2020:

 - Reframe automatic negative thoughts.
 We have thoughts, but we are not our thoughts.
 Remember to listen for thoughts that are overly negative, attempts at mindreading, or skew a situation.
 Whenever you hear a thought like that, pick it up and inspect it.
 Is it true?
 Where is it coming from?
 How is it warping the truth?
 How can you reframe it?

 - Practice gratitude.
 Get a journal, write on receipts, generally speak positive things in your life.
 Focusing on these positive things helps you realize that you have so much good in your life.
 If you have trouble thinking of something, just ponder the things you miss at home when you go camping or are away from home for a while.

 - Get regular exercise.
 It may be difficult to get outside and exercise depending on where you live, but make time to walk around the house, get to the gym, or even walk up and down your stairs.
 Getting just fifteen minutes of exercise can help lift your mood, especially if you are restless in the house.
 Try to make it fun, maybe you need to get a hula hoop.
 According to the Mayo Clinic this is a good treatment for anxiety as well.